FasterXML/jackson-databind/.github/ISSUE_TEMPLATE/feature_request.md

 A clear and concise description of what the problem is.

 **Describe the solution you'd like**
-A clear and concise description of what you want to happen.
+A clear and concise description of what you want to happen

+**Usage example**
+If you have a clear idea of how to use proposed new/modified feature, please show an example.

 **Additional context**
-Add any other context or screenshots about the feature request here.
+Add any other context about the feature request here.